JakeIsSquishy/PythonAPI/CompletedProjectReview.md

 I also learned the basics of using Docker.
 Since it is a tool that allows large amounts of flexibility in one's scalability, I am glad that I have gained some experience with it.

+<b>Update:</b>
+I have found a way to access my api.
+I needed to call 'docker-machine ls' to see the IP for the docker container and am now able to see my README.md file on my browser.